symfony/symfony-docs/notifier.rst

     The `Redlink`_ and `Brevo`_ integrations were introduced in Symfony 6.4.

-.. deprecated:: 6.4

-    The `Sendinblue`_ integration is deprecated since
-    Symfony 6.4, use the `Brevo`_ integration instead.

 To enable a texter, add the correct DSN in your ``.env`` file and configure the ``texter_transports``: